pavejs/pavejs.org/content/docs/schemas-and-types/type-definitions.md

 ---
 layout: docs
-title: Scalar Types
+title: Type Definitions
 description: The building blocks of queries and models
 group: schemas-and-types
 aliases:
-  - "/docs/schemas-and-types/scalar-types"
+  - "/docs/schemas-and-types/type-definitions"
 tableOfContents: true
 ---

 ## Overview

-All returned fields under models and even other types must be made up of basic scalar types.
-Scalar types are only required to possess a single field, `resolve`, which is applied to values assigned to that type to format, validate, or otherwise transform it to fit a normalized type.
+All returned fields under models and even other types must be made up of basic types.
+Types are only required to possess a single field, `resolve`, which is applied to values assigned to that type to format, validate, or otherwise transform it to fit a normalized type.

-While a `resolve` field on a scalar type schema object is all that's required, scalar types also support `typeArgs` which are arguments which can be passed to the resolve function for additional situational validation or transformation.
+While a `resolve` field on a type schema object is all that's required, types also support [args](/docs/schemas-and-types/arguments) which are arguments which can be passed to the resolve function for additional situational validation or transformation.

 ## Arguments (typeArgs)

+> This is covered in more detail on the arguments page, linked [here](/docs/schemas-and-types/arguments)

-While less common, certain scalar types call for the provision of arguments to bound the potential values and support additional validation.
+While less common, certain types call for the provision of arguments to bound the potential values and support additional validation.
 A common case of this might be in an `enum` or `array` type, where you might want to limit the maximum length of the array provided.

-> While enum and array are not technically scalar types, they're easier to visualize the purpose of typeArgs, so they're the example here

 With Pave, doing such a limitation is simple, and allowed for through this field.